falcuun/xkcdcomicviewer/README.md

 # XKdoaskcsmdf Comic Viwer!

-This will Be a Thing used to view things, by things.
+This will Be a Thing used to view things, by doing things.

 Current State of the application:
   XKCD-Comic Viewer currently offers these features: